The sustainable swaps to make for World Oceans Day and beyond

 - {{ merchant }} £{{ price }} Buy now {{/items}} {{#hasItems}}

 Formulated with organic peppermint oil, kaolin and cream of tartar, Georganics tabs are PETA-certified cruelty-free and vegan-friendly, as well as free from harmful synthetic ingredients.
-While slightly more expensive than a normal tube, there are 120 tablets in the jar – eight weeks of use for one person, twice a day.
+While slightly more expensive than a normal tube, there are 180 tablets in the jar – eight weeks of use for one person, twice a day.
 Once finished, keep the recyclable jar and order the refill of 720 tablets – one year’s worth of teeth cleaning.
-The smaller size is currently out of stock, but you can sign up to be notified when it becomes available.

 Mouthwash tablets are also a great alternative to your everyday plastic bottle.